TR0U8L3-gif/TR0U8L3-gif/README.md

 ## Hi there 👋 I'm Radek
-### I'm a computer science student, robotics maniac and developer!!!
+### I'm a computer science student, robotics maniac and flutter developer!!!

 - 📖 I’m currently learning everything
-- 🔧 Just joined "Argo" Robotics science club
-- 🤯 Struggling with ROS for a school Mars rover project
+- 🎓 Student at the Bialystok University of Technology
+- 🔧 Always wanted to build a smart electric scooter but I don't know what "smart scooter" means...
+- 🤯 Exploring new possibilities of Dart language
 - 🤝 I'm looking to collaborate with other people or companies
-- ✨ 2022 goal: Learning ROS to perfection
+- ✨ 2023 goal: To learn flutter to perfection
 - 🤔 Fun fact: Cows produce more milk when they listen to gentle music
 - 🤗 Interesting conclusions: You should listen to gentle music to be more productive or give more milk...